 Great prizes on offer for Youth Parliament 2016 participants

 Youth Parliament 2016 has a lot to offer!
-Not only will its participants get the opportunity to experience Parliament as either a Youth MP or Youth Press Gallery member, but they will also be invited to enter in an essay competition sponsored by the New Zealand Business and Parliament Trust after the completion of their tenure.
+Not only will its participants get the opportunity to experience Parliament as either a Youth MP or Youth Press Gallery member, but they will also be invited to enter in a competition sponsored by the New Zealand Business and Parliament Trust.

 - a first prize of $2,500

 New Zealand Business and Parliament Trust sponsors the competition, which is worth $6,500 in total.

 Further details of the competition and how to enter will be available at a later date.